 - Bacon.
 Add some bacon bits or crumbled bacon to this easy savory sweet mash for some added salty goodness.

-🔪How to Mash Sweet Potatoes
+How to Mash Sweet Potatoes

-Step 1: Add the cubed sweet potatoes to a large saucepan or dutch oven, cover with 1 inch of water and add kosher salt.
+Step 1: Add the cubed sweet potatoes to a large saucepan or Dutch oven, cover with 1 inch of water, and add kosher salt.

 Step 2: Cover the pot and cook until the water boils for about 25 minutes.
 Drain the water from the pot.

-Step 3: Add all the remaining ingredients to the pot, use your potato masher to mash and combine.
+Step 3: Add all the remaining ingredients to the pot, and use your potato masher to mash and combine.

 Step 4: Mix until creamy and fluffy.
 Serve and enjoy!

-🥣Storage & Reheating
+Storage & Reheating

-Leftover sweet mashed potatoes can be stored in an airtight container in the fridge for up to 5 days.
-Reheat servings in the microwave or on the stovetop.
+Fridge: Leftover sweet mashed potatoes can be stored in an airtight container in the fridge for up to 5 days.

-For freezing, allow the sweet potatoes to cool completely.
+Freeze: For freezing, allow the sweet potatoes to cool completely.
 Store in a freezer-safe container for up to 3 months.
 Allow the sweet potato mash to thaw completely in the fridge before heating up in the microwave or on the stovetop.

 More Holiday Recipes

 Did you make this recipe?
-Leave a ⭐️⭐️⭐️⭐️⭐️ rating and comment below.
-Share it on Instagram, Facebook and Pinterest!
+Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
+THANK YOU!

-📋 Recipe
+Recipe

 Savory Mashed Sweet Potatoes